mienaikoe/ziyu/Chapters/4-6-Chapter28.md

 I blushed, feeling vindicated at being called a maman again.
 I hadn't felt like a kaln since my mother-

-Annu changed the subject, "About your boat.
-We need a way to Ulukoma."
+"About your boat," Annu changed the subject, "We need a way to Ulukoma."

 Shinna scoffed at the idea.
 "Why would you want to go there at a time like this?"